How to bootstrap Terraform and Azure DevOps to start deploying your infrastructure as code to Azure

 To run the script you’ll need to have the following permissions:

-• An Application Administrator Role on Azure Active Directory.
+Role on Azure Active Directory. - An

-• An Azure DevOps PAT (Personal Access Token) with a Full Access scope.
+(Personal Access Token) with a Full Access scope.

 Azure DevOps IaC pipeline example